 If this is your first year driving for Lyft, you can also deduct the cost of your initial inspection and background check that was required for you to start driving.

-Remember, with TurboTax Self Employed, we’ll ask you simple questions and fill out all the right forms for you to maximize your tax deductions.
 Check out "How do I enter my Lyft tax information?" for step-by-step instructions.